voxpupuli/puppet-augeasproviders/docs/development.md

     attr_aug_reader(:foo)
     attr_aug_writer(:foo)

 These calls produce dynamic methods, named after the property you wish to control.
 In this case, they will be named respectively `attr_aug_reader_foo` and `attr_aug_writer_foo`.
+The standard ensurable methods `foo` and `foo=` are then automatically defined using these respective methods.

 When calling these methods, the reader method takes an Augeas handler as parameter and returns the value as found in the file: